BeneathTheInk/appcore/README.md

 Every app has a life-cycle, maintained through a series of states, starting with boot and ending when the app is fully running.
 Applications always want to enter the next state and will automatically do so unless prevented by a plugin using the `wait()` method.
 In this way, app functionality can be initiated asynchronously, without interference from other plugins.
 The only exception to this is the `FAIL` and `RUNNING` states which remain indefinitely.

 An app has a total of 4 executing states and one error state, `FAIL`.
 An app will only enter the failing state if it hasn't reached the `RUNNING` state.
 After the running state, errors are handled as normal.
-Here is the order events are performed in:
+Here is the order states are performed in:

 ```txt
 PREBOOT -> STARTUP -> READY -> RUNNING